Sydney parks cordoned off, Mardi Gras event cancelled after asbestos concerns | Health

 Sydney parks cordoned off, Mardi Gras event cancelled after asbestos concerns

-Australian authorities on Friday cordoned off areas in several parks in Sydney after the discovery of asbestos in mulch, while schools began precautionary testing as the government scrambled to remove the toxic material from public spaces.
-Sydney City Council said it would begin inspecting 33 parks, some in popular tourist spots, and dozens of garden beds where the contaminated mulch may have been used.
+Australian authorities on Friday cordoned off areas in several parks in Sydney after the discovery of asbestos in mulch, while precautionary testing began in schools as the government scrambled to remove the toxic material from public spaces.

-Australian authorities on Friday cordoned off areas in several parks in Sydney after the discovery of asbestos in mulch, while schools began precautionary testing as the government scrambled to remove the toxic material from public spaces.
+Australian authorities on Friday cordoned off areas in several parks in Sydney after the discovery of asbestos in mulch, while precautionary testing began in schools as the government scrambled to remove the toxic material from public spaces.
 Asbestos was found in a playground in Sydney's inner west in January and subsequent investigations spotted it in recycled mulch at several locations near the park constructed above an underground road interchange.

 Since then about 20 city sites including transport projects, a primary school, a supermarket and a hospital were confirmed contaminated.
 Sydney City Council said it would begin inspecting 33 parks, some in popular tourist spots, and dozens of garden beds where the contaminated mulch may have been used.
 The testing will take up to several weeks.

-About 700 students at a public school in Sydney's southwest will be relocated to another school for several weeks after finding asbestos on campus.
-Inspections began at seven other schools.
-The Sydney Gay and Lesbian Mardi Gras Fair Day event, which usually draws tens of thousands of revellers, scheduled for Sunday was cancelled after traces of asbestos were found around the Victoria Park venue.
+About 700 students at a public school in Sydney's southwest will be relocated for several weeks after asbestos was found on campus.
+Inspections began at seven other schools, with findings expected later on Friday, officials said.
+The Sydney Gay and Lesbian Mardi Gras Fair Day event scheduled for Sunday, which usually draws tens of thousands of revellers, was cancelled after traces of asbestos were found around the venue.

+"If it's bonded and not disturbed ... then the risk remains low but it's important to have a precautionary approach," New South Wales state Executive Director of Health Protection Jeremy McAnulty said during a press briefing.
+The New South Wales state government has set up a task force to provide more resources and staff to help support the EPA.

 "This is the largest investigation the Environment Protection Authority has undertaken in recent decades.
-The complex, criminal investigation involves multiple lines of enquiry," New South Wales Environment Minister Penny Sharpe said in a statement.
-The government's top priority is "contact tracing" down the supply chain, and to then facilitate testing, reporting and management of any positive results, Sharpe said.
+The complex, criminal investigation involves multiple lines of enquiry," Environment Minister Penny Sharpe said in a statement.
+The state government's top priority is "contact tracing" down the supply chain, and to then facilitate testing, reporting and management of any positive results, Sharpe said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)